S0urC10ud/xai-fuzzy-regrules/README.md

 }
 ```

-Example response/result for the boston housing dataset:
+Example response/result for the Boston housing dataset:

 ```json
 {